 Skin irritation.
 Redness, as well as bumps, can occur on your skin if you don’t regularly wash bristles.

 Premature skin aging.
 Even though there is no study to confirm it, dirt can cause collagen to break down, which leads to premature aging.
-With the right beauty products as well as with clean brushes, you can prevent that happen.
+With the right beauty products as well as clean brushes, you can prevent that happen.

 Lifeless skin.
-Sebum from our pores is regularly transferred from brushes to our face.
+Sebum from our pores is regularly transferred from brushes to our faces.
 However, when you don’t take good care of your makeup tools, this process becomes vice versa.
 Instead of glowy and beautiful skin, it becomes dull and so lifeless.

 4. How Often Should You Wash Makeup Brushes